Skip to content

 Background

-The Bundeskartellamt is Germany's primary competition authority, responsible for merger control, cartel enforcement, and abuse-of-dominance proceedings.
-It is among the most active national competition authorities in Europe on digital markets, with a track record of proceedings against Amazon, Facebook, and Google under the amended German Competition Act (GWB), which added digital market provisions ahead of the DMA.
-The Cohere and Aleph Alpha merger talks, reported in April 2026, will require Bundeskartellamt review given Aleph Alpha's German base and Berlin's attachment of German infrastructure sovereignty conditions to the deal .
+The Bundeskartellamt is Germany's primary competition authority, responsible for merger control, cartel enforcement, and abuse-of-dominance proceedings across all sectors of the German economy.
+It is among Europe's most active national competition regulators on digital markets, with a track record of proceedings against Amazon, Facebook, and Google under the amended German Competition Act (GWB), which added sector-specific digital market provisions ahead of the EU's Digital Markets Act.
+In April 2026, the Cohere and Aleph Alpha merger announced at a combined valuation of $20 billion required Bundeskartellamt review given Aleph Alpha's German base; no formal filing had been lodged as of mid-May 2026, reflecting the complexity of structuring Berlin's stated sovereignty conditions (that AI development services remain in Germany and the merged entity maintain infrastructure sovereignty) into legally bindable form.